SlavyanDesu/BocchiBot/README.md

     "vhtear": "api-key",
     "melodic": "administrator",
     "tobz": "BotWeA",
-    "lol": "api-key"
+    "lol": "api-key",
+    "authorStick": "@SlavyanDesu",
+    "packStick": "BocchiBot"
 }
 ```

 `ownerBot`: your WhatsApp number.
-`prefix`: Based on the latest update, you don't need to change the prefix, because this bot has multiple prefix.
+`prefix`: based on the latest update, you don't need to change the prefix, because this bot has multiple prefix.
 `uaOverride`: your user agent.
 `itech`: I-Tech API key.
 You can get it [here](https://api.i-tech.id) by creating an account.
 After that, set your server/host static IP in [here](https://api.i-tech.id/settings/profile).
 `nao`: SauceNAO API key.
 You can get it [here](https://saucenao.com/user.php) by creating an account.